impresso/NZZ-black-letter-ground-truth/README.md

 Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.

 You should have received a copy of the license along with this work.
-If not, see <https://creativecommons.org/licenses/by-nc/3.0/legalcode.txt>.
+If not, see <https://creativecommons.org/licenses/by-nc/4.0/legalcode.txt>.

 <b>If you use it, please indicate the source as "A, B and C, D. 2019.
 A Ground Truth for 18th Century until 20th Century Newspaper Texts from the Neue Zürcher Zeitung."
 University of Zurich, Zurich.</b>

 ## content
-This NZZ ground truth contains several files:
+This NZZ ground truth contains several directories:
- - <b>ABBYY_FineReader_XIX</b>: The original text files provided by the NZZ.
-The NZZ text stems from 2005.
-They newspaper pages were OCR-ised with ABBYY FineReader XIX, a specialised version from ABBYY for gothic letter.
+ - `ABBYY_FineReader_XIX`: The original text provided by the NZZ from 2005.
+We extracted the images as well as the text with TET PDFLib an saved it as .tif files and .tetml files, respectively.The newspaper pages were OCR-ised with ABBYY FineReader XIX, a specialised version from ABBYY for gothic letter.
- - <b>ABBYY_FineReader_Server11</b>: A version produced from Transkribus-internal (see below) ABBYY FineReader Engine 11.
+ - `ABBYY_FineReader_Server11`: A version produced from Transkribus-internal (see below) ABBYY FineReader Engine 11.
- - <b>NZZ_groundtruth</b>: the manually corrected texts from the 167 seven pages of the NZZ.
+ - `NZZ_groundtruth`: the manually corrected texts from the 167 seven pages of the NZZ.
    - the ground truth contains 290,048 words and 40,986 lines.
+ - `img`: The images we extracted from the PDF files we received from the nzz.

 ## sampling
 From 1780 to 1947 we randomly sampled one title page per year, which gives us a total of 167 pages.
 We chose title pages to make sure not to sample pages containing advertisements or stock information.
 Since the NZZ had been published several times a day during certain periods, and since there were sometimes supplements, it is not guaranteed that all title pages are from the very first issue of the day.
 There were also title pages from supplements which have been sampled.